 Does the Philadelphia remnant have those fruits?

 Certainly!
 And that remnant is now best represented by the Continuing Church of God which has reached (according to radio estimates and actual internet data) millions since it officially formed (if you add computer impressions, the total number is around 200,000,000).

-The fact that these priorities were repeatedly confirmed in writing (and deed) by Herbert Armstrong shows that he personally did not feel that the priority of proclaiming the Gospel was changed by his death.
+The fact that the proclamation priorities were repeatedly confirmed in writing (and deed) by Herbert Armstrong shows that he personally did not feel that the priority of proclaiming the Gospel was changed by his death.
 He also did NOT fulfill the second part of the proclamation dream that he felt was a valid dream from God (see also Dreams, the Bible, the Radio Church of God, and the Continuing Church of God).

 The Bible teaches that the Church must put its priority on proclaiming the Gospel (Matthew 28:19-20).
 No matter what out-of-context statements attributed to Herbert W. Armstrong that are raised, the biblical priority to proclaim the Gospel remains.